Find out more about exams in the introductory phase and the specialization phase as well as about exam regulations.

 Unexcused and Excused Absences

 If you do not attend an examination you are registered for (unexcused absence), you will fail the exam.
 If you are sick and therefore cannot take an examination, you are required to submit an application for de-registration and a medical certificate to the Student Services without delay (excused absence).
-If you do not submit these documents immediately, you will fail the exam.
+If you do not submit these documents without delay, you will fail the exam.

 You cannot re-sit exams in elective modules.
 If you fail an elective module, you need to take another module (with a different module number) in the next semester.